 His studies included a semester at the Manhattan School of Music in New York in the Pinchas Zukermann program and numerous masterclasses with Professors like Pavel Vernikov, Philipe Hirshhorn, Maurizio Fuchs.

-As of 2016/17th Season, Alexander holds a permanent position as 1st Concertmaster in Norrlandsoperan, Sweden.
-Previously, employed as 1st Associate Concertmaster in Bergen Philharmonic Orchestra in Norway from 2013-2017.
+As of 2020/21 Season, Alexander is appointed as 1st concertmaster in Bergen Philharmonic Orchestra, previously he held a permanent position as 1st Concertmaster in Norrlandsoperan in Sweden (2016-2020).
+Prior to that, employed as 1st Associate Concertmaster in Bergen Philharmonic Orchestra in Norway from 2012-2016

-Frequently invited as a guest concertmaster in orchestras in through Scandinavia and Europe.
-Such as the Deutsches Symphonie Orchester Berlin in2016, Stockholm Royal Philharmonic and Stockholm Radio Symphony Orchestra in 2016 and 2017, Gothenburg Symphony Orchestra 2015-2016, Stockholm Royal Opera 2016, Gstaad Festival Orchestra 2016, Orchestre de la Suisse Romande 2016, Orquestra Sinfònico Casa da Musica Porto 2015, Deutsche Radio Philharmonie Saarbrücken 2014.
+Such as Buffalo Philharmonic 2019, Trondheim Symphony Orchestra 2019, Malaysian Phiharmonic 2019, Kristiansand Symphony Orchestra, Deutsches Symphonie Orchester Berlin in 2016, Stockholm Royal Philharmonic and Stockholm Radio Symphony Orchestra in 2016-2018, Gothenburg Symphony Orchestra, Stockholm Royal Opera, Gstaad Festival Orchestra 2016, Orchestre de la Suisse Romande 2016, Orquestra Sinfònico Casa da Musica Porto 2015, Deutsche Radio Philharmonie Saarbrücken 2014 and others.

 Alexander plays a violin by Jean Baptiste Vuillaume (1855)

 - 1st Concertmaster at Norrlandsoperan

 - 2016 – 2020 Umeå, Sweden

 - 2012 – 2016 Bergen, Norway